 How design and marketing affects product offering and UX

 Amir has very strong consumer-focused skills and that’s a considerable advantage for Proteus.
 He utilises his design and marketing expertise to identify the need, understand the context and create the right triggers to deliver value to different audience groups.
 One of the major challenges in developing content are the many compliance issues.
 Messaging that is acceptable from a legal, regulatory and clinical standpoint is required to maintain FDA approval as a medical device.
-Any claims must be proven and supported with documentation and descriptions written accurately, otherwise they are dismissed or ignored.
-Brands operating in the Digital Health space therefore ending up looking and sounding very similar.
-To be noticed, believed in and perceived as useful is a significant challenge that Amir and team address in communications, by bridging the gap between UX, design and software and advocating consistent brand and user experience across multiple touchpoints.
+Any claims must be proven and supported with documentation and descriptions are written accurately, otherwise, they are dismissed or ignored.
+Brands operating in the Digital Health space, therefore, ending up looking and sounding very similar.
+To be noticed believed in and perceived as useful is a significant challenge that Amir and team address in communications, by bridging the gap between UX, design and software and advocating consistent brand and user experience across multiple touchpoints.

 At present, there is no direct competitor to Proteus.
 Some companies offer digital therapy technologies, but the digital medicine field is linked more to ingestible or injectable medications and the effects they present.

 UX is critical to Proteus and their agile IOS and Android software development teams.
 Design plays a key role in helping inform product iterations and marketing communications.
 Amir feels that this is one area where his communications background plays a huge part in adding a different perspective to product development:

 “My interactive design and advertising background have given me a solid grounding in the principles of communicating value - the ability to look at something functional and derive the value for its intended audience.
 Usually, in product and tech setups, this angle is lost because people are so focused on building a feature list that works, but at Proteus, I've carved out space for myself to be the one who gives a creative perspective to the user experience."